YannThorimbert/PyWorld2D/README.md

 Library for generating and rendering 2D maps with Python

 Dependencies :
+  * for GUI : Thorpy
-  * for terrain generation : Thornoise
+  * for terrain generation : Thornoise (already integrated)
   * for fast generation : numpy (not mandatory)
   * for visualization : pygame